csc-training/summerschool/parallel-io/hdf5-self-study/README.md

 The inputs required for writing are:
 - Handle to the dataset.
 - The dataset's datatype in memory.
-- The dataset's dataspace in memory ("memory space" or "memspace").
-- The dataset's dataspace in the file ("file space").
+- The memory layout of the source data buffer that we wish to write (**memory space** or **memspace**).
+This is specified using a dataspace object.
+- Destination data layout, ie. how the data is aligned *within* the file's dataset (**file space** argument).
+This is again specifed using a dataspace.
 - The dataset transfer property list.
 This can be used to configure various aspects of the I/O operation, eg. make the write a collective operation (more on this later).
 Can pass `H5P_DEFAULT` to use default transfer properties.
 - The source data buffer, ie. what data to write.

-The memspace and file space arguments in particular may appear somewhat abstract.
-In essence, memory space specifies the shape of the source data in memory, and file space specifies where in the file dataset the data should be written to.
-Both arguments are handles to dataspace objects (remember that a dataspace essentially describes a multidimensional grid).
-HDF5 has a special keyword `H5S_ALL`, which when passed as *both* the memspace and file space arguments means that the entire dataspace of the dataset will be written to.
-This is often the desired behavior if we have created the dataset to exactly match dimensions of our source array.
+The memspace and file space arguments are useful for doing partial I/O operations on a dataset, eg. write or read only a small part of a large dataset.
+HDF5 provides a special keyword `H5S_ALL`, which when passed as *both* the memspace and file space arguments means that the entire dataset will be written to or read from.
+More specifically, dimensions of a dataset are fixed by the dataspace object that we used when creating the dataset `H5Dcreate()`.
+When `H5S_ALL` is used, HDF5 uses this full dataspace for accessing both the source and destination data during I/O. For simple array writes this is often the desired behavior if we already created the dataset to match our array layout.

+You can read more about the semantics of `H5S_ALL` in the documentation linked above.
 We will later have examples of using the memspace and file space arguments for more complicated writes.

 Here is a minimal code snippet using the C-API to write a 2D dataset.